Panel 4: Advancing & Sharing: Oops, They Did It Again

 Furthermore, safety information received by the venue can still be hit and miss.
 How does this work with younger bands stepping up from small-to-medium venues into the larger venue market – sometimes with crew and production management that are learning fast too.
 If safety comes first, who then should cover the costs?
 Safety needs to be discussed and budgeted for before tickets go on sale.
 With added security challenges, information sharing is more crucial now than ever.

-Allen Cook, TOURtech (USA)
+Allen Cook, TOURtech (US)

 Octavia Harwood, The O2 (UK)